 Decision tables with compound outputs support only the following hit policies: Unique, Any, Priority, First, Output order, Rule order and Collect without operator, because the collect operator is undefined over multiple outputs.
+This restriction ignores rule annotations of which there may be multiple regardless of the hit policy specified.

-For the Priority and Output order hit policies, priority is decided in compound output tables over all the outputs for which output values have been provided.
+For the Priority and Output order hit policies, priority is decided in compound output tables over all the outputs for which output values have been provided (ignoring rule annotations).
 The priority for each output is specified in the ordered list of output values in decreasing order of priority, and the overall priority is established by considering the ordered outputs from left to right in horizontal tables (i.e. columns to the left take precedence over columns to the right), or from top to bottom in vertical tables.
 Outputs for which no output values are provided are not taken into account in the ordering, although their output entries are included in the ordered compound output.

-So, for example, if called with Age = 17, Risk category = "HIGH" and Debt review = true, the Routing rules table in Figure 50Figure 8.19 would return the outputs of all four rules, in the order 2, 4, 3, 1.
+So, for example, if called with Age = 17, Risk category = "HIGH" and Debt review = true, the Routing rules table in Figure 8.19 would return the outputs of all four rules, in the order 2, 4, 3, 1.